Eco-friendly ideas for the home that could save you money

 Decorate using non-toxic paints

-Decorating your home with non-toxic paint won't add to its value or save you any money in the long term.
-However, it will certainly benefit the planet.
-Many standard paints contain volatile organic compounds (VOCs), which include a variety of chemicals and research from Clean Air Day suggests that households with high levels of VOCs reported multiple respiratory difficulties.
+Decorating your home with non-toxic paint won't add to its value or save you any money, but it will certainly benefit the planet.
+Many standard paints contain volatile organic compounds (VOCs), which include a variety of chemicals.
+Research suggests that VOCs can cause allergic reactions and headaches.
+They can also cause respiratory difficulties and make lung condition symptoms worse.

-Eco (or non-toxic) paints, such as Earthborn, however, contain organic materials and are better for people and the planet.
+Eco (or non-toxic) paints, however, contain organic materials and are better for people and the planet.
 While eco paints tend to be a little more expensive than regular paints, they are considered better quality and more durable.

 Set up a rainwater harvesting system